sargis-work/paystack-ios/GUIDE.md

 }
 ```

-Next, let's instantiate the PSTCKPaymentCardTextField, set the PaymentViewController as its PSTCKPaymentCardTextFieldDelegate, and add it to our view.
+Next, let's instantiate the `PSTCKPaymentCardTextField`, set the `PaymentViewController` as its `PSTCKPaymentCardTextFieldDelegate`, and add it to our view.

 ```Swift
 // PaymentViewController.swift